dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/multithreading-in-windows-forms-controls.md

 ---
 title: Multithreading in Controls
-description: Learn about multithreading in Windows Forms Controls, for example making your UI more responsive by performing time-consuming operations on another thread. ms.date: "03/30/2017"
+description: Learn about multithreading in Windows Forms Controls, such as making your UI more responsive by performing time-consuming operations on another thread. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "BackgroundWorker component"